Fruits of Our Labor

-Agrand plan for the vegetable garden is conceived but as the rows are formed, and the beds prepared, it is mercifully downsized.
+A grand plan for the vegetable garden is conceived but as the rows are formed, and the beds prepared, it is mercifully downsized.
 The catalogue pictures look so great, don't they?
 The plants are full and lush and their fruit tempts us.
+Tim planted Okra and the flowers on this vegetable plant are gorgeous!
+Large and white, I would plant them just for the flowers.
 We may even give that giant pumpkin another try!
 And this year we vow not to plant more than three tomato plants!
 And certainly not more than two pepper bushes!
 And heavens, the squash!!
 Do not plant the whole seed package!
 Yikes!!

 Compost is added by Mr. Tim in great amounts twice a year, spring and late fall.
 This is home-made compost and rich with rabbit, chicken or horse manure.
 Deep trenches surround the garden to keep the gophers at bay while a seven-foot wire fence deters deer, raccoons and the livestock.
 Hills are created for beans, cucumbers, squashes and melons.
 Deep little trenches are made for planting potatoes, covered as they grow with the replaced soil until they are deep in dark, snug, little beds.
 Neat rows mark places for beets, onions, peppers, radishes, carrots and eggplant.
 Some rows point east, some south, following a design I followed faithfully from 'Martha Stewart'.
 Don't forget the flowers for a true 'Martha' vegetable garden!